joshbegley/nyt-latest/README.md

 **Postecoglou set to be appointed Forest head coach after Nuno exit**\
-`The Australian head coach was dismissed by Spurs in June after winning the Europa League but finishing 17th in the Premier League.`\
+`The Australian head coach was dismissed by Spurs in June after winning the Europa League but finishing 17th in the Premier League`\
 https://nytimes.com/athletic/6425702/2025/09/09/ange-postecoglou-nottingham-forest-manager/

 **Nuno Espirito Santo's Nottingham Forest exit feels unnecessary, potentially damaging and pretty sad**\